 Organic farming, including land undergoing conversion to organic farming, now accounts for less than 5 per cent of the agricultural area.
-Sweden uses almost 20 per cent of its
+Sweden has the largest area of organic farmland in the Nordic region and uses 20 per cent of its agricultural land on organic production.